chris-krenz/opentrons_protocols/protocols/OT-Flex/pierce_gold_bca_assay/README.md

 ## Protocol Validations
 - $R^2$ value close to 1, signaling strong correlation between absorbance and concentration values.
-- Water color validation:
+- Food coloring validation:
-  - Using 10% glycerol, do serial dilution with red watercolor as standards.
+  - Using 10% glycerol, do serial dilution with red food coloring as standards.
   - Add red coloring in reagent B, and use 10% glycerol as reagent A.
   - Do an automated and manual run of the protocol.
   - Compare the standard curve of the two, the slopes of both should be close when using the same standards.